atellmer/dark/README.md

 ## Motivation
 This project was written in my free time as a hobby.
 I challenged myself: can I write something similar to React without third-party dependencies and alone.
 The biggest discovery for me: writing a rendering library is not difficult, it is difficult to write one that is fast and consumes little memory.
 And this is a really hard task.
-According to the results of this [benchmark](https://krausest.github.io/js-framework-benchmark/current.html), Dark faster than React and Angular.
+According to the results of this [benchmark](https://krausest.github.io/js-framework-benchmark/current.html), Dark faster than React (Meta) and Angular (Google).

 ## Usage
 Simple example with component: